 3. The shoulder of Mt.
 Thielson above Diamond Lake, at 7,410 ft.

 4. The shoulder of Tipsoo Peak just north of Mt.
 Thielson and a bit SW of Miller Lake.
-At 7,570 ft, this is the highest point on the entire PCT within Oregon! ..It was part of the original 1920 Oregon Skyline Trail route, so it has been the highest point for a very, very long time.......
+At 7,576 ft, this is the highest point on the entire PCT within both Oregon and Washington!
+The trail sign at that point says 7560, but I measure a slighly higher point a bit south! ..It was part of the original 1920 Oregon Skyline Trail route, so it has been the highest point for a very, very long time.......
 Click Tipsoo link!
 Also links to big page on Mt.
 Thielson.

 5. Park Butte crossing, 7,010 ft, just north of Mt.
-Jefferson and Jeff Park.
+Jefferson and Jeff Park, the north side of this often snow-choked up until late July-early August.

 6. On the eastern flank